florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

 ### THE EXERCISE

 Stand in the center of the cross.
 Close your eyes.
-Breathe until you feel the body still and present.
+Breathe until you feel the energy shift in your body, let it be operated by your Higher Self.

 Bring your ThereNow to mind — don't analyze it, just feel it.
 Let the body orient itself.
 The body is the pendulum.

 Open your eyes.
-Where did you go?
+Where did you go first?
+Go through the 4 stations and feel the energy, the vibe, the messages.

 *Cardinal point your body oriented toward:* \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_